 PFPeS in Connecticut Drinking Water

-PFPeS has been detected in water systems serving 6,160 ZIP codes nationwide.
+PFPeS has been tracked across Connecticut drinking water.
 Here is what you need to know about pfpes in your drinking water and how it may affect your household.

 What Is PFPeS?